johnpevans/pdf_scraper/README.md

 I had to use try and except because I found that when the program was done it would throw an error:

+'''
-*Initial run received error: selenium.common.exceptions.WebDriverException:
+Initial run received error: selenium.common.exceptions.WebDriverException:
-Message: chrome not reachable*
+Message: chrome not reachable
+'''

 I placed the message "Download complete!" to print when the error is reached.